simonekranawetter/WebAPI_ECommerceSystem/README.md

 - Verification with data annotations on DTOs

-Due to time constraints mapping has not been implemented with leads to some repeat code.
+Due to time constraints mapping has not been implemented which leads to some repeat code.